Menditect/documentation/additional/01-howtos/02-configure-mta/run-mta-on-premise.md

 sidebar_position: 6
 ---

-# Run MTA BYOMEAL (Bring Your Own Mendix Environment And License)
+# Run your own MTA deployment

 ## Purpose

 This document describes the MTA implementation steps for customers that bring their own Mendix license and environment, either local or cloud hosted.

-This could be any custom cloud environment like a Cloud Foundry or Kubernetes Pod or an on-premise installation.
+This could be any custom cloud environment like a Cloud Foundry or Kubernetes Pod, or an on-premise installation.
 The main difference with Menditect hosting MTA on the Mendix cloud is that the client is responsible for managing the cloud platform.

+To host MTA, both Mendix Operator and Runtime license are required.
+See https://docs.mendix.com/developerportal/deploy/private-cloud/#request-both-operator-and-runtime-license.

 :::note
 When installing MTA for the first time, always clean up your existing environment first (both the database and the Mendix model).